Comfortable and Furious

 Who’s Afraid Of Virginia Woolf? is an Ernest Lehman screenplay that was based on Edward Albee’s Tony Award winning Broadway play.
 The audience is never really privy to the inside joke on which the movie title is based.
 There are only 4 characters in this masterpiece, and most of the movie takes place at George and Martha’s house, in the living room.

 Who’s Afraid Of Virginia Woolf? showcases some of the greatest acting and scathing dialogue ever put on the big screen.
 It won 5 Academy Awards and was nominated for 8 more.
 It was a ground-breaking film for the time period because of the profanity and the violent assault on the institution of marriage.
 Richard Burton was in his usual form, but Elizabeth Taylor as Martha has never been better.
 She transformed herself from regal beauty in Cleopatra and a ravishing sex-pot in Butterfield-8, to a vile and foul-mouthed hussy in Virginia Woolf.
 Martha laughed, bellowed, brayed, snarked, jabbed, flirted, but most of all, eviscerated with an acerbic tongue stoked with alcohol.
-Taylor and Burton are magnificent in this classic masterpiece.
+Taylor and Burton are magnificent in this classic, best ever film about marriage.

 WHO'S AFRAID OF VIRGINIA WOOLF? | National News | Alamo Drafthouse Cinema